Gold Coast Australia

 Check with the individual locations for more information.

-The Gold Coast City Council has a basic database of wheelchair access information.
+The Gold Coast City Council has a range of information about accessibility on their website Gold Coast Accessibility Information.

 Medical Facilities